aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Disk Analysis & Autopsy.md

 ![Screenshot 2025-05-27 142133](https://github.com/user-attachments/assets/058212d0-5eb9-4260-9115-23340a7cf806)

-- Look@Lan is an advanced network monitor that allows you to monitor your net in few clicks.
+- Look@Lan is an advanced network monitor that allows you to monitor your network.
 - for more information about this too -> [Source ](https://www.majorgeeks.com/files/details/looklan.html)

 Ans: ***Look@LAN***